snarfed/arroba/README.md

 * `BLOB_REFETCH_TYPES`, comma-separated list of MIME types (without subtypes, ie the part after `/`) to refetch blobs for.
 Defaults to `image`.
 * `MEMCACHE_SEQUENCE_BATCH`, integer, size of batch of sequence numbers to allocate from `AtpSequence` into memcache.
 Defaults to 1000.
 * `MEMCACHE_SEQUENCE_BUFFER`, integer, how close we should let memcache get to the current max allocated sequence number in `AtpSequence` before we allocate a new batch.
 Defaults to 100.
+* `SUPPORTED_COLLECTIONS`, comma-separated list of AT Protocol collection NSIDs.
+If set, `com.atproto.repo.listRecords` returns an empty response for collections not in this list, and `com.atproto.repo.describeRepo` includes this list in its response.
+If unset, no filtering is applied.
 * `DISABLE_GETREPO`, boolean (true if set to any value), whether to disable the `getRepo` XRPC call entirely for repos older than 12h.

 <!-- Only used in app.py: